bartbutenaers/node-red-file-retention-manager/README.md

 When the option *"Remove empty subfolders"* is not selected, no folders will end up in the report (because no folders will be removed).

-The *deletedFiles* and *deletedFolder* will always be zero in the report while doing a dry-run, because it reports the number of files and folders that are truly removed.
+The *deletedFiles* and *deletedFolder* will always be ***ZERO*** in the report while doing a dry-run, because it reports the number of files and folders that are truly removed.

 Optionally every property can also be overwritten via the input message payload:
 ```